amrei-bp/readme_playground/README.md

 ## Octocat

-You can [design your very own octocat](https://myoctocat.com/), or (choose an existing one](https://octodex.github.com/),  and display it in your readme:
+You can [design your very own octocat](https://myoctocat.com/), or [choose an existing one](https://octodex.github.com/),  and display it in your readme:

 <img align="middle" src="octocat-1740776211964.png" width="280">